 The ODEON Auditorium and Combined versions (excluding the demo version) are installed with a number of anechoic recordings that may be used with the ODEON software without restrictions.
-Additional anechoic recordings are available as ODEON zip archives from the ODEON homepage: https://odeon.dk/downloads/anechoic-recordings/.
+Additional anechoic recordings are available as ODEON zip archives from the ODEON homepage.
 The zip archives come with a room and relevant anechoic files, which are stored automatically in the ODEON's default anechoic files folder.
 Therefore, they can be used in any other project as well.
 Every zip archive comes an associated license information as a .txt file.
 It is important to read the license information before using the files.